AFK-AlignedFamKernel/afk_monorepo/docs/docs/market/infofi.md

 ## 🧑‍🎨 For Creators

 ### 🚀 Why Use AFK?
-- Get visibility through merit, not just followers.
+- Get visibility and rewards through merit and your produced value.
 - Monetize content directly with tips and Vault rewards.
 - Build an on-chain reputation you own (zkDID coming soon).

 ### 🛠️ What You Can Do
 - Post across topics tied to Vaults
 - Receive tips and DAO-based scores
-- Rank on content leaderboards by value, not virality
+- Rank on content leaderboards by value provided, topics, AI algorithm and DAO users vote.

 ### 💎 InfoFi Benefits
 - Algorithmic + community-based content boost